Collected-Notes/static-template-nextjs/README.md

 # Collected Notes - Static Site Template with Next.js

-This template is based on the Next.js javascript framework, and allows you to build a static website that can be updated automatically when notes are added or updated on your Collected Notes account.
+This template is based on the Next.js JavaScript framework, and allows you to build a static website that can be updated automatically when notes are added or updated on your Collected Notes account.

 ## Features